dbanetto/uni/report/report.md

 under the Resource Management Act[@rma_act].
 The Basin Reserve project had a total of six success criteria for the design of the solution.
 They covered: local environment, land use, cost and time, local movement, passenger transport and traffic strategy.
-From 2001 to 2011 NZTA had gone through 73 alternatives and narrowed it down to the shortlist of seven options to be considered with the three themes [@basin_options_report].
+From 2001 to 2011 NZTA had gone through 73 alternatives and narrowed it down to a shortlist of seven options to be considered with the three themes [@basin_options_report].
 Though the RMA does not test for quantity of alternatives considered but the quality of the analysis used to determine which option will best suit the objectives of the project and the goals of the RMA.